Connect with us

 Gogla has assured that it is working with the government to monitor the importation of solar products to stop counterfeits from entering the country.

-“We need to support and empower the regulatory bodies with the resources and manpower so that they can rein in these phony products through testing and law enforcing,” Gogla East Africa Regional Representative Patrick Tonui said in an interview.
+“We need to support and empower the regulatory bodies with the resources and manpower so that they can rein in these phony products through testing and law enforcement,” Gogla East Africa Regional Representative Patrick Tonui said in an interview.

-He noted that counterfeits are likely to undermine the uptake of solar products since the devices break-down quickly thus damaging consumers’ confidence in solar technology.
+He noted that counterfeits are likely to undermine the uptake of solar products since the devices break down quickly thus damaging consumers’ confidence in solar technology.

 “More Kenyans, even those in urban areas, are embracing solar energy due to its reliability and cost-effectiveness.
-However, the market is now flooded with fake solar products that are undermining our business,” Ms Mwangi said.
+However, the market is now flooded with fake solar products undermining our business,” Ms Mwangi said.

-“Currently, we have one and a half container of PV solar systems that are lying in our go-downs and we fear they may break-down very soon if they are not bought,” Mr Njai said.
+“Currently, we have one and a half container of PV solar systems that are lying in our go-downs and we fear they may break down very soon if they are not bought,” Mr Njai said.

 To promote the use of clean energy, the government has put in place incentives such as zero rating import duty and removing Value Added Tax on imported renewable energy systems.